INC

 • High-performance insulation materials: Familiarity with insulation panels and materials and their performance will be essential to meet the new fabric efficiency targets

-• Thermally efficient glazing: Windows and doors will need to meet higher performance standards to prevent thermal bridging and heat loss
+• Thermally efficient glazing: Windows and doors will need to meet higher performance standards to prevent thermal bridging and heat loss.
+Triple glazing isn’t a requirement but for anything other than large, simple windows it may be the easiest route to meet the requirements

 • Smart controls: Heating controls that are optimised for low-temperature heat pump systems will be crucial for maximising efficiency and user comfort